 Perhaps everything would have remained the same had it not been that Ames decided to target a new, younger colleague.

-Their actions however have catastrophic consequences, some of which they would never had predicted.
+Their actions, however, have catastrophic consequences, some of which they would never have predicted.
 Secrets are exposed, friendships are ruined, marriages are on the brink of dissolving and yet the lies still keep on coming.

 This may only be a work of fiction but it is based on thousands of daily experiences.
 It is a novel that will have females everywhere banding together to have their voices heard.

 Books are used as an emotive tool and Whisper Network is one such novel that you will struggle to read without getting worked up.
 Regardless of how much you would like to bury your head in the sand, reading this will make you reflect on your workplace and how women are treated by society in general.
 Think about it, a man has a one-night stand and he gets a pat on the back, a woman has one and she is branded a slut or worse.